 Over the centuries, London has had no shortage of nocturnal villains stalking its gloomy streets.
-Some harmlessly conjured from folklore, others terrifyingly real.
-One such phantom that straddled the line between myth and reality was the devilish Spring Heeled Jack.
+Some were harmlessly conjured from folklore, while others were terrifyingly real.
+One phantom that straddled the line between myth and reality was the devilish Spring Heeled Jack.

 By January of 1838, incidents were mounting, causing the Mayor of London to take notice.
 Articles were published in the press and he had received a sizeable stack of letters complaining about the attacks.
 One anonymous letter writer wrote:

 Probably the most documented and definitive accounts are those of Jane Alsop and Lucy Scales.
 In the case of Jane Alsop, she was summoned to the door of her father’s house the night of February 19, 1838, by someone knocking.
 The stranger claimed to be a policeman and asked Jane to bring a light as they had just caught Spring Heeled Jack on the street out front.
-When she returned with a candle the man threw off his cloak to reveal his hideous red flame eyes and steel claws.
+When she returned with a candle, the man threw off his cloak to reveal his hideous red flame eyes and steel claws.
 He immediately belched blue and white flame and began clawing at her gown.
 Her screams brought assistance from her sister, chasing the attacker away.
-Nine days later Lucy Scales was walking near the Green Dragon Alley with her sister when she spied a gentlemanly dressed figure with a cloak standing in a crook of the path.
-As she passed the man, he spit out a burst of blue flame into her face, blinding her and causing her to fall to the cobblestone, after which he simply walked away.

 The sensation of these attacks brought on a wave of media attention and were adopted by the penny dreadfuls of the day.
 Though, as the notoriety increased and the story became legend, the incidents diminished in frequency and faded away.
-Another rash of sightings occurred in the early 1840’s then again in the 1850’s.
+Another rash of sightings occurred in the early 1840s and again in the 1850s.
 Interestingly, he was named a suspect in the famous “Devil’s Footprints” incident in Devon in 1855.
-He appeared once again in the mid 1870’s near Aldershot, though this seems more likely to be a copycat as these manifestations differ wildly in substance from the earlier sightings.
-That is of course, if we are assuming a human perpetrator.
-Old Jack made a few final appearances haunting rooftops or standing menacingly on lonely dark streets, before finally fading into legend around the turn of the century.
+He appeared once again in the mid-1870s near Aldershot, though this seems more likely to be a copycat as these manifestations differ wildly in substance from the earlier sightings.
+That is, of course, if we are assuming a human perpetrator.
+Old Jack made a few final appearances haunting rooftops or standing menacingly on lonely dark streets before finally fading into legend around the turn of the century.